Broughton Moor

-Broughton Moor is a village and civil parish in the Borough of Allerdale in Cumbria, England.
+Broughton Moor is a village and civil parish in Cumbria, England.
 It is situated on an extensive moor about 2 mi north of Broughton, 5 mi north west of Cockermouth, 2.5 mi south of Maryport and 4.5 mi north of Workington.

 According to the 2001 census it had a population of 726, increasing to 783 at the 2011 Census.